PEOPLE OPS PLAYBOOK

 How can you prevent bias in leadership performance reviews?

 It’s important to prevent bias in leadership performance reviews.
-Employees expect (and deserve) a fair and bias-free environment: perceived bias lowers employee engagement, and may constitute discrimination.
+Employees expect — and deserve — a fair and bias-free environment and perceived bias lowers employee engagement and may constitute discrimination.

 Using a tool like Leapsome, you can standardize performance reviews to ensure the process is fair.
-What’s more, you can set clear metrics and goals for leaders and individual contributors by creating a development framework (also known as career progression framework — download our free template!).
+What’s more, you can set clear metrics and goals for leaders and individual contributors by creating a competency framework.

 Ready for the next step?